juhasev/sample-ninja-help/edit-datavariables-validators.md

 > https://regexr.com/

 ### Preview question
+Click on the **TEST VALIDATOR** -button to preview the question with the current validator.
+This is a quick way to test that the validator is working properly.

-Click on the **PREVIEW QUESTION** button to preview the question.
-In the preview dialog you can select Sub Panel and Locale to preview question with.
+> In the preview dialog you can select any Sub Panel and Locale to preview question with.
+You can only select from sub panels that are compatible with the data variable in terms of translations and locale.